 I’m grateful to share these two stories behind the Tangible Teleportation Kit, a solution I’ve spent the past two years bringing to life (with the help of a stellar team).

 Tangible is a new communication medium that brings you the physical presence of a loved one over distance.

 It looks like a neck pillow and feels like a cozy weighted blanket.
 But there’s magic in it — Tangible uses clever vibrations to trick the human brain into feeling delightfully immersive sensations of touch throughout your upper body — from a hug to a hopping bunny.

 Pair it with the Tangible App, and together, they give you the power to physically comfort a loved one over distance.
 With intuitive gestures, you can literally “reach out and touch them” through your screen.
-Share a hug, blow a kiss, feel a “heart emoji” come to life, and more!
+Share a hug, blow a kiss, give shoulder squeezes, and more!

 Our Covid-19 world has created more distance than ever before, and revealed that our existing ways of connecting remotely through technology are spreading more hate than love.
 We’re losing our ability to “be there” for those who are facing tougher times than ever.

 Social media doesn’t solve this problem — if it did, we wouldn’t be so sick of social distancing.
 We need to remember that caring for others and connecting through physical touch are fundamental to the human experience, and the communication devices we use now aren’t fulfilling these needs.

 At Tangible, we’re on a mission to augment these essential human qualities.
 If you’re interested in joining our journey, we’re thrilled to share that we just launched for beta-testing — and we welcome you to claim your exclusive beta-testing spot here.